Inpatient Rehab in Nevada

 Treatment included:

-• Outpatient methadone/buprenorphine or naltrexone treatment, inpatient hospital addiction treatment and hospital inpatient rehab
+• Outpatient rehab, outpatient methadone/buprenorphine or naltrexone treatment and inpatient hospital rehab

 Salvation Army Las Vegas Adult Rehabilitation Center - North Las Vegas, NV

-Salvation Army Las Vegas Adult Rehabilitation Center is an inpatient alcohol and drug rehab located in North Las Vegas, Nevada.
+Salvation Army Las Vegas Adult Rehabilitation Center is a residential rehab center situated in North Las Vegas, NV.

 Location: 211 Judson Avenue, North Las Vegas, NV 89030 in Clark County